You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Note: Even if your callback is synchronous, you should still use await act(...) as act now always returns a Promise.

-For more details, see the act API documentation.
+See the act API documentation.

 Removed APIs